Sing Up Gold

 Again, a very confident performance at the summer fair lead by one of the children.
 Lots of opportunities for visitors and families to share the singing.

 Once again I would like to congratulate you on achieving your Gold Sing Up Award.
 If the school wanted to be nominated for platinum award I would recommend continuing with your fantastic approach to singing.
-It would be lovely if you could share your good practice with a neighboring school who may be struggling with including singing in their curriculum.
+It would be lovely if you could share your good practice with a neighbouring school who may be struggling with including singing in their curriculum.
 You may also want to consider not only inviting your parents and visitors to watch the singing but to also join in with singing.
 Family singing days, one off family events, parents workshops and family choirs are some suggestions as well as maybe asking your friends and families if they have any singing skills to share or songs from their own traditions and families they would like to come and teach.
 You might fins some hidden treasures.

 All the best for the future.
 Pamela McGahon, Sing Up Consultant